Islamiyat-analytics/Sales-insights-Dashboard-2011/README.md

 # Sales Insights Dashboard - 2011

-This project presents a **Sales Insights Dashboard** created using Power BI/Excel.
+This project presents a **Sales Insights Dashboard** created using Power BI.
 The dashboard analyzes online sales performance for the year 2011 and provides actionable insights for decision-makers.

 ## 📊 Key Insights